Without the efforts of ShowFab, many of your favorite Broadway shows, news programs, and broadcast sporting events would not be possible.

 Technical Design and Production

-Students in the department generally concentrate in one of four areas of study: Production Management, Technical Direction, Stage Machinery Design & Automation, and Theatre Planning & Consulting.
-The core concept behind the curriculum is technical management.
-With any of these tracks, or one individually crafted, comes the production planning tools and technical expertise to work on complex projects and with large teams immediately after graduation.
+Conservatory-style classroom training is complemented by a variety of roles on productions, known as professional work assignments (PWA), which serve to reinforce concepts from coursework, expose students to new disciplines, and give everyone practical experience.
+Students in the program generally concentrate on one of four areas of study: Production Management, Technical Direction, Stage Machinery Design and Automation, and Theater Planning and Consulting.
+With any of these tracks comes the production planning tools and technical expertise to work on complex projects and with large teams immediately after graduation.